Summary

 Contents

 Haley Maria Stevens[1] (born June 24, 1983) is an American politician serving as the U.S. representative from Michigan’s 11th congressional district since 2019.
-A member of the Democratic Party, Stevens represents most of urbanized Oakland County, including many of Detroit‘s northern and western suburbs.
+A member of the Democratic Party, Stevens represents most of urbanized Oakland County, including many of Detroit‘s northern suburbs.

 Stevens was elected to represent the 11th district in the 2022 election, defeating 9th district incumbent Andy Levin in the primary and Republican nominee Mark Ambrose in the general election.